Federal William D. Ford Direct Stafford Loan

 Federal Direct Stafford Loans are fixed-rate student loans for undergraduate and graduate students attending college at least half-time.
 Stafford loans are made available to U.S. citizens or permanent residents who complete the FAFSA.
 Repayment of principle and interest begins six months after borrower ceases to be enrolled for at least six credits per term.

-A fee of 1.051% will be deducted proportionately from each loan disbursement.
+Fees range from 1.051% to 1.072% based on when the loan was first disbursed to the school for the 2013-2014 academic year.
+Loan fees will be deducted proportionately from each loan disbursement.
 This fee is retained by the government to help reduce the cost of the loan.

 Stafford Loan requirements